 Eliminate any non-stormwater discharges that are not specified in Section IV.A of this General Permit’s Order, Authorized Non-Stormwater Discharges.

-C. Preserve of Existing Topsoil
+II.C.
+Preserve Existing Topsoil

-1. LUP dischargers shall preserve existing topsoil, unless infeasible, through the following practices:
+II.C.1.
+Dischargers shall preserve existing topsoil, unless infeasible, through the following practices:

-Stockpiling existing topsoil, or transferring topsoil to other locations, to deploy and reestablish vegetation prior to termination of coverage; and;
+Stockpiling existing topsoil, or transferring topsoil to other locations, to deploy and reestablish vegetation prior to termination of coverage; and,

 Stabilizing disturbed topsoil during construction.

-2.Preserving existing topsoil is not required where the intended function of a specific area of the site dictates that the topsoil be disturbed or removed.
+II.C.2.
+Preserving existing topsoil is not required where the intended function of a specific area of the site dictates that the topsoil be disturbed or removed.

-D. Erosion Control
+II.D.
+Erosion Control

-1. LUP dischargers shall implement the following practices to eliminate or minimize site erosion:
+II.D.1.
+Dischargers shall implement the following practices to eliminate or minimize site erosion.
+Erosion control BMPs (with the exception of sprayed products) shall be available on-site, or at a nearby location (e.g., common lay-down yard), year-round with trained persons able to deploy the product under the direction of the Qualified SWPPP Practitioner:

 Implement effective wind erosion controls;